Annals of Human Genetics

 Reference Manager reference styles can be searched for here: http://www.refman.com/support/rmstyles.asp

 References should be submitted in Harvard style, cited in the text by author's name and year of publication.
-An ampersand (&) is used to link two co-authors and et al. for three or more.
+All author names of a specific article should be provided in the reference list.
+An ampersand (&) is used to link two co-authors and is also used to link the last author name in the author lineup.
 References should be checked carefully before submission to make sure that all references given in the text (and no others) appear in the list of references and that the spelling of authors' names and the dates are correct in both text and reference list.
 Responsibility for accuracy rests entirely with the authors.

 The reference list should be presented double-spaced and in alphabetical order.
 The titles of journals should be abbreviated according to the World List of Scientific Periodicals.
 The references should be arranged and punctuated along the following lines: